Corionis/ELS/artifacts/document/ideas.md

 on a different computer where drive letters would change.

 ## Organization
- * A publisher is the source of the data.
+ * A publisher is the provider of the data.
  * A subscriber is the consumer of the data.
  * A collection is a set of named libraries.
    - A collection is described in a single collection file.